for versions of Feyn 1.2.+

 QGraph from a

 QLattice.
-Remember this is a long list of potential models for the dataset.
-Next she will evaluate all these suggestions and update the
+Remember this is an unbounded list of potential models for the dataset.
+Next she will fit data on a subset of these models and update the

 QLattice with the best one.